-Date of Screening: Directorate: Section: February 2014 Child dren, Young People and Learning Learning a nd Achievement 1.
-Activity to be assessed Strategy for Narrowing the Gap - Guidance on the use of the Pupil Premium 2.
-What is the activity? ☐ Policy/strategy ☐ Function/procedure ☐ Project ☐ Review ☐ Service ☐ Organisational change 3.
+Date of Screening: February 2014 Directorate: Section: Children, Young People and Learning Learning nd Achievement 1.
+Activity to be assessed Strat egy fo or Narrowing the Gap - Guidance on the use of the Pupil Pre emium 2.
+What is the activity? ⊠P olicy/s strategy Function/procedure Project [Review Service Organisational change 3.
 Is it a new or existing activity? ⊠N ew ☐ Existing 4.
-Officer responsible for the screening Bob \ Welch ı 5.
+Officer responsible for the screening Bob Welch 5.
 Who are the members of the screening team?
-Bob \ Welch n, Rachel Morgan, Martin Surrell 6.
+Bob Welch , Rachel Morgan, Martin Surrell 6.
 What is the purpose of the activity?
-The Strategy includes actions for the LA and guidance to schools on reducing the gap in performance between those students eligible for the Pupil Premium and those that are not.
-7. Who is the activity designed to benefit/target? alloca ated f m the Pupil Premium paid to schools.
-The Pupil Premium is ree school meals, children looked after by the LA, adopted Protected Characteristics Please tick yes or no What kind of equality impact may there be?
-Is the impact positive or adverse or is there a potential for both?
+The Strategy includes actions for the LA and guidance to schools on reducing the gap in performance between those eligible for the Pupil Premium and those that are not.
+7. Who is the activity designed to benefit/target?
+Pupils in maintained schools who are eligible for additional funding from the Pupil Premium paid to schools.
+The Pupil Premium allocated for children from low income families based on eligibility for free school meals, children looked after by the LA, adopted children and those from Service families.
+Protected Characteristics Plea tick yes no Is there an impact?
+What kind of equality impact may there be?
+Is positive or adverse or is there a potential for but the impact is neutral please give a reason.
 What evidence do you have to support this?
 E.g equality monitoring data, consultation results, customer satisfaction information etc Please add a narrative to justify your claims around impacts and describe the analysis and interpretation of evidence to support your conclusion as this will inform members decision making, include consultation results/satisfaction information/equality monitoring data 8.
-Disability Equality N Neutral as the funding is not allocated specific children with a disability cally for 9.
-Racial equality N Neutral as the funding is not allocate children on the basis of race. cally for 10.
-Gender equality Z Neutral as the funding is not allocated specific children on the basis of gender. cally for
+Disability Equality Ν Neutral as the funding is not allocated specific children with a disability ally for 9.
+Racial equality N Neutral as the funding is not allocated spec children on the basis of race. cally for 10.
+Gender equality Ν Neutral as the funding is not allocated specific children on the basis of gender. cally for